RabiaSajjad/wxt_bootstrap/README.md

 at a minimum to function correctly.

-You can easily retrieve these dependencies by running `composer install` which will simply retrieve the following:
+You can easily retrieve these dependencies by running `composer install` which will simply resolve to the following:

 - [Bootstrap][bootstrap] (8.x-3.0+)
 - [WxT Library][wxt_library] (8.x-1.x)